ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 for statistical computing and visualization; however, there lacks a generalized framework to link these components in a simulation context.
-As a result, most stock-assessment simulation-testing work to date has used custom frameworks tailored to the particular needs of each study.
+As a result, most stock assessment simulation-testing work to date has used custom frameworks tailored to the particular needs of each study.
 The only available `R` package to interface with SS3 is `r4ss` [@r4ss2013], which primarily facilitates reading, processing, and plotting of SS output, but does not provide a simulation framework.